-Train||4 Hours||Train Schedule|
+|Train||4 Hours||Train Schedule|

 If your Alaska trip is a once-in-a-lifetime deal, you really ought to experience the historic Alaska Railroad.
-The trip between Anchorage and Seward-the Coastal Classic-is arguably its most scenic section, and you can take the train one-way.
-The route parallels the Seward Highway along the Turnagain Arm, but then you head up into the mountains, away from the road-you won't see these glaciers and alpine meadows by car.
-You'll pass through tunnels-always a kid favorite-and by railroad houses, home to rail workers.
+The trip between Anchorage and Seward, the Coastal Classic, is arguably its most scenic section, and you can take the train one-way.
+The route parallels the Seward Highway along the Turnagain Arm, but then you head up into the mountains, away from the road—you can't see these glaciers and alpine meadows by car.
+You'll pass through tunnels (always a kid favorite), and by railroad houses home to rail workers.
 The train is fairly affordable ($79 o/w, $125 rt), the rail cars are historic, and it's nice to get up and walk around.
-It does take more time than driving (4 hours, 20 minutes), however, and there's only one departure daily from Anchorage-6:45am.
+It does take more time than driving (4 hours, 20 minutes), however, and there's only one departure daily from Anchorage at 6:45am.

 The bus provides an alternative to driving, letting you check out the scenery instead of keeping your eyes on the road.
 It is a bit cheaper than the train ($65 o/w, $130 rt), a bit faster (3 hours), and departs from Anchorage (6:30am & 3pm).
 You can do round trip in a day, with plenty of time in between to do a boat cruise or see the sights in Seward.

 If You Go One-Way